dyatchenko/ServiceBrokerListener/README.md

 # ServiceBrokerListener
-Component which receives SQL Server table changes into your .net code.
+Cross-platform .NET 4.0 (C# 4.0) and .NET Core compatible component which receives SQL Server table changes into your .net code.

-You can test it by yourself: http://sbl.azurewebsites.net
+Take a look how it works: http://sbl.azurewebsites.net

 # How To Use